So how to become a day trader? Is it shot to make a lot more sense to you? Yeah. Day trading is definitely a journey. You have to take it

 And I never fully went after it because I was scared I didn’t have that kind of money.
 I know it was it just it wasn’t a very inviting field for me, but I knew that I really wanted to do it.
 Yet I didn’t.
 I didn’t know how was going to happen.
 So at that point, I kind of put on my backburner when I was twenty seven years old.
 I decided to travel.
 It was my time now to travel.

 I actually just put on a backpack, said goodbye to my family, my friends, and headed south.
-I headed south to Mexico.
-I went cross-country U.S., south to Mexico.
+I headed south to Mexico, and went cross-country U.S., south to Mexico.
 And in Mexico, I really wanted to learn Spanish.
-And everybody was constantly telling me, oh, Guatemala is the most cheapest country in the world for Spanish lessons.
-Right.
-I mean, I heard of Guatemala, but I never met any Guatemalans.
+And everybody was constantly telling me, oh, Guatemala is the

 I didn’t know anything about it.
 But I was like, hey, why not?
 Right.
 So as I crossed the border from beliefs to Guatemala, within a couple of hours, I was in my most beautiful Mayan ruins of the Mayan route called Chico.
-And I was in this tiny little cabin in their campsite.
-And right next to me was this Guatemalan guy who spoke perfect English and started to follow me around.
-And, well, here we are 15 years later.
-We’ve been married.
-I have two kids with him now.
-We moved to Costa Rica and now we live in Guatemala.
-During my time in Costa Rica, he was a student.
+I was in this tiny little cabin

 So that’s when my first born was arrived.
 My first son and I had some time I had time to get back into what I really wanted, which was always the financial markets.
 And at that point, this was now it was 12 years ago, there was really very little about the stock market, about the financial markets, about and all of this in general.
 Right.

 So I didn’t really know what to do.
-Day trading, which is something that I’ve always, always had an interest that was almost impossible to find online.
+How to become day trader, which is something that I’ve always, always had an interest that was almost impossible to find online.
 That was easy to understand.
 But I was able to find stuff and completely self teach myself how to invest in the markets, mainly in the stocks and e f t’s.
 So I just.
 But that’s long term investing, right?

 It didn’t require me after that education.
 It didn’t require me to sit every day like I do now with day trading.
 So during that time, while I was finding investments and what not, I also had a lot of other time and I became a travel writer.
 Actually, I just started a travel blog about our lives in Costa Rica, are traveling in Costa Rica with my family.
 Something that didn’t exist that time on the Internet at all.
 And they became really popular.